ralfw/cashbook_incremental/README.md

 #### CLI for Interactions
 Ultimately the app should sport a graphical user interface.
 To move the implementation forward as quickly as possible, though, it's easier to start with a Command Line Interface (CLI).

-Also a CLI helps focussing on the domain.
+Also a CLI helps focusing on the domain.
 GUIs can be distracting to developers at times ;-)[^f_CLIvalue]

 [^f_CLIvalue]: An app with comprehensive domain logic and "just"" a CLI is (arguably) more valuable than an app with a sophisticated GUI and meager domain logic.